Acsets with variables

 Final definition

 The nicest definition of a category of varacsets with attribute types given by K:S_1\to\mathsf{Set}, though, is simply the entire coslice category K_!\downarrow \mathsf{Set}^{|S|}, without the monicity restriction.
-One can imagine applications of the case where the coslice morphism is non-monic; for instance, such a varacset on the weighted graph schema would allow us to mix ordinary weighted graphs, with edges weighted in \mathbb R, with “angled graphs”, with wedges weighted in the circle, \mathbb R/2\pi.
+One can imagine applications of the case where the coslice morphism is non-monic; for instance, such a varacset on the weighted graph schema would allow us to mix ordinary weighted graphs, with edges weighted in \mathbb R, with “angled graphs”, with edges weighted in the circle, \mathbb R/2\pi.
 In this case, the component of the coslice structure map at the weights object would be the canonical projection from the line to the circle.

 Is this good?
 Maybe!
 In any case, the full coslice category has much better mathematical properties than the mono-coslice category.
-We will show in the next section precautions we can take if we wish to maintain the monocity restriction in practice.
+We will show in the next section precautions we can take if we wish to maintain the monicity restriction in practice.

 Wandering variables